Averagenormaljoe/NST-Final-Project/readMe.md

 ## Overview

 StyleMotion is a real-time neural style transfer model that supports real-time, multi-neural style transfer, image-based and video-based style transfer.
 It can process videos up tp 900\*900 resolution.
+This model is complemented with three other models for comparison purposes.

 Neural style transfer is a process where two images: content and style image are supplied and the style of the second image is applied the the content image, generating a new image.